NaviNet-OSS/ImageFeeder/README.md

 you can watch as many directories as you want, and it will work, but they might not all be uploaded concurrently.

-Interrupting the process exits cleanly: it acts as if a `done` file had been created.
+There are three ways to stop watching a directory.
+After some time (5 minutes by default) without a new file in a directory, it stops watching that directory.
+Pressing Ctrl-C immediately uploads anything in the backlogs of all directory watchers, waits for a response from Eyes, and then exits.
+A file named `done` (configurable with `--done`) is taken as a signal to stop watching the directory in which it is created.

 ### General arguments

 * **-h**, **--help**
     * Display help and exit.
 * **-a**, **--api-key**
     * Set the Eyes API key.
 This is required.
 * **-i**, **--index**, **--array-base**
     * Start uploading images from the given index.
 By default, indexing is disabled.
 * **--log**=_level_
     * Log progress.
 Legal values are `CRITICAL`, `ERROR`, `WARNING`, `INFO`, and `DEBUG`.
 The default is `WARNING`.
 * **-t**, **--tests**=_number_
     * Set the maximum number of tests to run concurrently.
 The default is `6`.
       A nonpositive number means there is no limit.
+* **--timeout**=_number_
+    * Set the time-out interval in seconds.
+The default is `300`.

 ### Eyes session arguments